Last Reviewed: 25th April 2017.

 Depletion of your blood salts or electrolytes could lead to:

-There are many reasons that your body has been unable to keep your electrolytes balanced, and one reason is that the kidney helps control the excretion and balance of these elements.
+There are many reasons that your body has been unable to keep your electrolytes balanced, and one reason may be problems with your kidneys, which help control the excretion and balance of these elements.
 Kidney disease may keep you from having the right amounts of electrolytes for your cells to function.

 Your liver is the site of many activities:

 Testing for liver function is a frequently requested blood test for

 Fatty liver disease, excessive alcohol intake, metabolic syndrome, drugs like statins are all common causes of elevated liver function test, especially the GGT.